Eschatologue/CM_wiki/docs/spells/4th-level.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 You tap into the nightmares of a creature you can see within range and create an illusory manifestation of its deepest fears, visible only to that creature.
-The target must make a Wisdom Saving Throw.
+The target must make a Wisdom :d20-save: **Saving Throw**.
 On a failed save, the target becomes frightened for the duration.
 At the end of each of the target's turns before the spell ends, the target must succeed on a Wisdom :d20-save: **Saving Throw** or take 4d10 psychic damage.
 On a successful save, the spell ends.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, the damage increases by 1d10 for each slot level above 4th.